-Square Capital provides access to funds to grow your business, with no hidden fees or lengthy applications to fill out.
+Square loans are business loans with no hidden fees or lengthy applications to fill out.
 Upon approval, funds are deposited as soon as the next business day — so you can invest in your business immediately to increase inventory, purchase equipment, hire employees, and more.
 All loans are issued by Square Financial Services, Inc., a Utah-Chartered Industrial Bank, Member FDIC.

 Yes, you’re required to pay at least 1/18 of your initial loan balance every 60 days, in order for you to make consistent repayment progress.
-For most Square Capital merchants, regular processing volume will cover the minimum payment.
+For most merchants with Square loans, regular processing volume will cover the minimum payment.

 Note: If you just make the minimum payment, you will only pay down half your total owed balance of your loan.
 You will owe the remaining balance upon the maturity date of your loan, and may be debited for that amount.

 There are no ongoing interest charges.
 Instead, you will pay one fixed loan fee to borrow the loan.
-The loan fee is the difference between the total owed amount and the initial loan amount.
-The loan fee will never change, regardless of how quickly or slowly the loan is repaid.
-Additionally, there are no application, prepayment, or late fees.
+The fixed fee is the difference between the total owed amount and the initial loan amount.
+The fixed fee will never change, regardless of how quickly or slowly the loan is repaid.
+Additionally, there are no applications, prepayment, or late fees.

 Upon approval, funds will be deposited as soon as the next business day.